BOBeirne/Automate-Boring-Stuff-Study/PART 2 - PROJECTS/Chapter 15 - Google Sheets/Notes.md

 3) Create access for Desktop application and name it whatever you want
 4) Click on the **Save** button
 5) Download the **credentials.json** file to a safe location
-6) rename the file to something more simple to understand as the name of the file is long and hard to remember / understand
+6) rename the file to `credentials-sheets.json`

 ### 7) Generate token files

+- Open the python CLI in the same folder as your credentials JSON file
 - Navigate to location of the .json file and run `import ezsheets`.
 	- EZSheets automatically checks the current working directory for the credentials JSON file by calling the `ezsheets.init() function`.
 - If the file is found, EZSheets launches your **web browser** to the **OAuth consent** screen to generate token files.